Wax: Chemistry

 Waxes are organic compounds that characteristically consist of long aliphatic alkyl chains, although aromatic compounds may also be present.
 Natural waxes may contain unsaturated bonds and include various functional groups such as fatty acids, primary and secondary alcohols, ketones, aldehydes and fatty acid esters.
 Synthetic waxes often consist of homologous series of long-chain aliphatic hydrocarbons (alkanes or paraffins) that lack functional groups.

 Plant and animal waxes

-Waxes are synthesized by many plants and animals.
+Waxes are synthesized by both plants and animals.
 Those of animal origin typically consist of wax esters derived from a variety of fatty acids and carboxylic alcohols.
 In waxes of plant origin, characteristic mixtures of unesterified hydrocarbons may predominate over esters.
 The composition depends not only on species, but also on geographic location of the organism.